mitdbg/datascienceclass/lab_3/README.md

-Rather than have you compete against yourself, we've turned this lab into a competition: students will submit their best matching algorihtms and try to beat one-another on a leaderboard to identify the best algorithm.
+Rather than have you compete against yourself, we've turned this lab into a competition: students will submit their best matching algorithms and try to beat one-another on a leaderboard to identify the best algorithm.
 You may enter this competition yourself or as a team of up to two students.
 We will give a nice prize to the winning team or teams.